pierreaguie/primal-dual-LMC/README.md

 python src/main.py
 ```

-This command should generate a similar image as this one:
+This command should generate a similar image to this one:

 ![image](figures/generated_samples.png)

 ## Repository structure